Skip to main content

 1. Sign in

-Go to your slipway dashboard and sign in with GitHub. slipway uses GitHub for identity only — no passwords.
-If this is your first time, you’ll land on /onboarding with a prompt to install the GitHub App.
+Sign in with GitHub.
+Slipway uses GitHub for identity — there are no passwords.
+First time in, you’ll be prompted to install the GitHub App.

 2. Install the GitHub App

-One slipway org per GitHub account.
-Re-installing on the same GitHub account signs you back into the same slipway org.
-Installing on a different GitHub account creates a different slipway org.
+One org per GitHub account.
+Re-installing on the same account signs you back into the same org.
+Installing on a different account creates a different org.

-In the repository you want to deploy, create a file at the root called slipway.yaml.
+Create a file called slipway.yaml at the root of your repo.
 The smallest valid spec:

 slipway.yaml